nimblehq/eslint-config-nimble/README.md

 }
 ```

-Obviously, this would require to define the required dependencies in the project itself.
+This would require defining the required dependencies in the project itself.

 ## License

-This project is Copyright (c) 2014-2020 nimble Ltd. It is free software,
+This project is Copyright (c) 2014-2021 nimble Ltd. It is free software,
 and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE